-A few days ago I posted a tweet that garnered a bigger response than I thought it would.
-It read: “It’s hard to survive in the jungle if you were trained in a zoo” I love using metaphors to try to explain the concepts I work with, especially the difference between complex (jungle) and complicated … Continue reading Of jungles and zoos
+I recently posted a tweet that created an unexpected enthusiastic response.
+It read: “It’s hard to survive in the jungle if you were trained in a zoo” I love using metaphors and analogies to explain the concepts I work with, like the difference between complex (jungle) and complicated or obvious (zoo) contexts.
+This is one … Continue reading It’s hard to survive in the jungle if all you know is the zoo

 The Gallup State of the Global Workplace report was released recently, containing employee engagement results per country.
 The results are generally pretty dismal, an indictment on the prevailing cultures in our organisations.
 For sub-Saharan Africa, the report states: In most sub-Saharan African countries, formal employment for an employer is still relatively rare; many residents work at subsistence … Continue reading The soft stuff has become the hard stuff